Case Name: Lost Stent

 Please read the following FACTS very closely, then answer the JURY QUESTIONS, PERSONAL QUESTIONS, and provide any ADDITIONAL COMMENTS.
-You may print this document and return to this page later to complete your answers.
-When finished, click the "Submit Verdict" button at the bottom (if not viewing or printing).
+When finished, click the "Submit Verdict" button at the bottom.

 Prior to the events made the basis of this lawsuit, Harold was a relatively healthy man for his age.
 He was 5', 11" tall and weighed 184 lbs.
 Other than occasional arthritis in his knees, he was fully functional.
 He retired after a long career with a large electric company in 1992.